 Georgia’s capital Tbilisi (pop.
 1.6 million) was founded in the 6th century by the monarch of what was then the medieval kingdom of Iberia.
 We shall spend the morning walking through the historic core of the city that has been Georgia’s capital for the greater part of 1500 years.
 During our walk we visit a number of important churches, including the 13th-century Metekhi Church, the 6th-century Anchiskhati Basilica of St Mary and Sioni Cathedral of the Dormition housing the Cross of St Nina.
 We also view (exterior only) 19th-century caravanserais, the blue-tiled Orbeliani Baths and the Old Town’s mosque and synagogue.

-From below, we also view the powerful Nariquala Fortress, founded in the 4th century and expanded by Iberia’s Umayyad (Arab) rulers and by king David the Builder (1089-1125).
+We take the cable car up to the powerful Nariquala Fortress, founded in the 4th century and expanded by Iberia’s Umayyad (Arab) rulers and by king David the Builder (1089-1125).
 Most of the extant fortifications you will see date from the 16th and 17th centuries.
 From the the fortress there are magnificent views of Tbilisi.

-Lunch will be served at a local restaurant in the Old Town which features organic Georgian produce with meat and fish dishes cooked in the josper (pronounced ‘hosper’), a unique super-hot charcoal grill that seals in flavours.
+Lunch will be served at a local restaurant in the Old Town which features organic Georgian produce.
 The remainder of the afternoon is at leisure for you to further explore the Old Town.

 Tbilisi’s architecture is a fascinating mix of different period styles.
 Historic local architecture shows strong Byzantine and Middle Eastern influences.
 Tbilisi’s 19th-century precincts have many buildings in the Russian Neo-Classical style.
 At the beginning of the 20th century, during the Art Nouveau era, politics in Georgia were directly controlled by the capital of the Empire, Saint Petersburg, and Russian influence was evident.
 Despite all this, Tbilisi’s privileged location between Europe and Asia – that is, a city-bridge between two continents – helped to bring Art Nouveau inspired architecture, an unquestionable image of internationalism and modernity that was called ‘Modern Style’ in Georgia.
 In the late afternoon there will be an optional walking tour in the vicinity of our hotel viewing some examples of Tbilisi’s Art Nouveau buildings.